coding-sisterhood/html-css-workshop/README.md

     <image width="200px" src="./images/my-best-photo3.jpeg" />
 ```

-5. After the images, add information about your superhero team members' names and superpowers.
+5. After the images, add information about your superheroine team members' names and superpowers.
 Use `<p>` to structure your paragraphs.
 E.g.,

 ```
     <p>We are: Tania, Kah Men and Kateryna</p>